TERMS OF BUSINESS

 PART D - GENERAL

 12.1.
-You agree with us (for ourselves and as trustee for our directors, partners, officers and employees) that you shall indemnify and hold us harmless against all liabilities, claims, demands, losses, damages, costs or expenses which may be made against us in respect of any loss or damage sustained or suffered, or alleged to have been sustained or suffered, by any person by reason of the negligence, wilful default or bad faith of or breach of this Agreement by you or any of your directors, partners, employees or agents.
+You agree with us (for ourselves and as trustee for our directors, partners, officers and employees) that you shall indemnify and hold us harmless against all liabilities, claims, demands, losses, damages, costs or expenses which may be made against us or incurred by us (including reasonable professional fees) in respect of any loss or damage sustained or suffered, or alleged to have been sustained or suffered, by any person, or any action which could impose any liability on us, by reason of the negligence, wilful default or bad faith of or breach of this Agreement by you or any of your directors, partners, employees or agents.

 12.2.
 In this clause 12 references to claims or demands shall include references to costs and expenses (including but not limited to any and all legal costs and our own administrative costs) arising from, or incidental to, the negligence, wilful default or bad faith of or breach of this Agreement by you and in particular the costs of investigating and defending, and any payment (whether of compensation or a fine or otherwise) made or required to be made as a result of, any claim, complaint, arbitration, regulatory investigation or disciplinary or enforcement action.